dwdyer/reportng/README.txt

       dialect of the XML format.
 Other tools, such as Ant's junitreport task, do not have a notion of skipped tests.
 For these tools the dialect can be set to "junit" and skipped tests will be marked as failures.

+  org.uncommons.reportng.velocity-log
+      Since version 1.1.3, ReportNG will no longer generate a Velocity log file by default.
+If you want a log file you should set this property to "true".